Tosynn/Job_Platform/README.md

-Job Platform (Single Page Application) built with ReactJS and Tailwind CSS.
+Job Platform built with ReactJS and Tailwind CSS.